Cst2989/neciudan-dev-new/src/content/post/magic-release-notes.md

 ---
 title: 'Magic Release Notes'
 excerpt: 'Just merge your PRs without worrying about release notes.
-Let GitHub Actions do the work for you.'
+Let GitHub Actions do the work for you by creating a Draft Release and then push to production by clicking a button and get notified on Slack.'
 publishDate: 2025-01-18
 image: '/images/articles/magic-release-bg.png'
 category: 'deployment'